 A principle focus of the class will be on writing and rhetoric.
 The goal is that the students will participate in diverse styles of writing to prepare them for the variations within writing at the college level.
-This will include analytic al writing - both literary and rhetorical, expository writing, and argumentative writing.
+This will include analytical writing - both literary and rhetorical, expository writing, and argumentative writing.
 They will be required to synthesize their own theses and experiences with their readings in order to make informed opinions and essays.
 They will also be required to transition from a formulaic writing style to a more advanced one, taking care to utilize primary and secondary sources while adhering to MLA standards.
-Core works to be studied include: The Portrait of the Artist as a Young Man, Doctor Faustus, A Picture of Dorian Gray, Beowulf, Frankenstein, selections from Grendel, The Prestige, excerpts from Canterbury Tales, Macbeth, Wuthering Heights, Jane Eyre, "A Modest Proposal," To the Lighthouse, Lord of the Flies, 1984, excerpts from Everything's An Argument, as well as various short stories, poems, nonfiction sections and informational texts.
-Students will be prepared for the PSAT, the PARCC assessment and the AP Language exam.
+Core works to be studied may include: Frankenstein, The Picture of Dorian Gray, Macbeth, Jane Eyre, Wuthering Heights, A Portrait of the Artist as a Young Man, Persepolis, Nickel and Dimed: On (Not) Getting By In America, 1984, The Handmaid's Tale, Lord of the Flies, as well as various short stories, poems, nonfiction sections and informational texts.